-BULBS
+BULBS:

 Interior Ceiling, Bunk Lights #921

 Exterior Porch Light #912

 Exterior Tail Light / Signal #1157

 Exterior Clearance #194

+Interior Courtesy TY67

-WARNING: Do not replace circuit breakers or fuses with a higher current rating than those supplied with the new camping trailer.
+WARNING: Do not replace circuit breakers or fuses with a higher current rating than those supplied with the new camper.
 Over-fusing can cause a fire hazard by overheating the electrical wiring.